2024 United States elections: House of Representatives elections

 All 435 voting seats in the United States House of Representatives were up for election.
 Additionally, elections were held to select the non-voting members who represent the District of Columbia and all five permanently inhabited U.S. territories in the House of Representatives.
 Republicans held a narrow majority in the House of Representatives following the 2022 U.S. House elections.

-Special elections
+Special elections in the House of Representatives

 Eight special elections to the House of Representatives were held in 2024.